Pagadian: Festivals

 The City Fiesta is celebrated every third Sunday of January in honor of its patron saint, the Holy Child Jesus (Santo Niño) which coincides with the feastday of Cebu City.
 It is officially called the Pasalamat Festival highlighted with a fluvial parade (regatta), trade exhibits, the Mutya ng Pagadian beauty pageant, carnival shows and a civic military parade.
 On every June 21, the Araw ng Pagadian is celebrated in commemoration of its founding as a chartered city; as Capital of Zamboanga del Sur, the city hosts the annual provincial celebration in September with agro-trade exhibits, a civic-military parade, cultural presentations and sports competitions.

 The Megayon Festival is a week-long celebration that coincides with the Zamboanga del Sur anniversary in September.
-It honors the tri-people settlers: the Subanens, BangsaMoro Muslims and Christians.
+It honors the tri-people settlers: the Subanens, Bangsamoro Muslims and Christians.
 "Megayon" is a Subanen word which means "Unity and Solidarity".
 The festival is a showcase of three distinctly different cultural heritage in songs, dances, rituals of peace, foods and crafts, to foster unity and understanding among the three cultures.
 Environment-related activities, peace and development forum, and indigenous sports competitions are being held.

 Pagadian City also officially celebrates the Chinese New Year.
 It honors the local Chinese community.

 Tourism

+The Pagadian Rotunda is a roundabout and circular park that overlooks Illana Bay where the North Diversion Road and F.S.
+Pajares Avenue converges, two of the three major roads in the city center (the third one being Rizal Avenue).

+Plaza Luz is a park located across Pagadian City Hall.
+The park has a musical dancing fountain that is usually turned on at 6:00 in the evening.